g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

  - I can use conditions right in composition structure
  - I can change reporting behavior
- - I can do anything with my unit tests, because the test frawmeork is extensible now.
+ - I can do anything with my unit tests, because the test frawmeork is extensible now

-This kind of frawmeworks doesn't work as a black-box, but providing API to help me (programmer) to construct tests for the project by myself.
+This kind of frawmeworks doesn't work as a black-box, but providing API to help me to construct tests for the project by myself.<br/>
-I created experimental project [g4s8/oot](https://github.com/g4s8/oot) with that framework, it should replace JUnit sooner or later.
+I created experimental project [g4s8/oot](https://github.com/g4s8/oot) for that framework, it should replace JUnit sooner or later.
 You can express your opinion in the comments to this blog post or by [submitting a ticket](https://github.com/g4s8/oot/issues/new) for that repo.